Simple business energy rates comparison in just 30 seconds.

 The graphs above reflect average business gas and business electricity prices per kWh for annual consumption of 25,000 kWh of each fuel on a 2-year fixed-rate tariff for February 2024.

 The most important element of securing competitive business energy quotes is to have accurate consumption information.
 This is usually referred to as annual usage.

 Business energy comparison has a few more complexities than when you switch your home energy.
-One significant difference is that you cannot change your gas and electricity suppliers together.
+One significant difference is that you cannot change your gas and electricity suppliers together, like you can with domestic gas and electricity.
 This has several benefits, including finding the best business energy rates for each fuel.

 Many of our customers switch their gas and electricity at the same time and fix the rates for the same number of years.
 This is a way to streamline the process to make things a little easier - we also take care of all the admin on the business’s behalf when they switch through our comparison service.

 Before securing your next business energy contract, it is important to factor in any energy efficiency strategies you may be planning in the near future.
 There are some excellent strategy resources available from the Energy Savings Trust.

 Although not mandatory, it helps to have any meter numbers, readings and previous business energy bills to hand.

 You can compare business energy prices in as little as 30 seconds and complete your switch entirely online.
 Our expert energy team will keep you updated on the progress of your switch via our online tracker.